Skip to Content

 Gae Aulenti, Italian architect and designer

-Here are five Italian interior designer accounts to follow to get inspired by creativity:
+Here are four Italian artists which are interior designers and their accounts to follow for inspiration by creativity:

 Elisa – Easy Relooking @easyrelooking